jlgerber/cpp_happy_fun_time/session_02/session02.md

 ## Declaration, Initialization, Definition, and Assignment

-Lets talk about terminology, because its fun.
+Let's talk about terminology, because its fun.

 ### Declaration